PARADISE-Infinity/Paradise/README.md

 # PARADISE

 Is a systems engineering tool for conduction feasibility studies in early stages of product development.
 The closed development started in 2012 and was closed in 2020.
-Back than it was decided to provide the code base
+Back than it was decided to provide the code base as open source.

 # Publications